The Best Travel & Tourism Blog of India

 Hariyali Devi Temple, Rudraprayag

-Hariyali Devi is a Siddha Peetha temple, situated at an elevation of 1400m above sea level.
-According to Hindu mythology when Kansa threw Mahamaya violently on the ground; several body parts of her were scattered all over the earth.
-It is believed that a hand fell at Hariyali Devi, Jasholi and that is why this place is revered high as a Siddh Peetha.
-The temple houses a bejewelled idol of Hariyali Devi riding on lion’s back.
-During Janmashtami and Deepawali this place is visited by thousands of devotees.
+Hariyali Devi is a Siddha Peetha temple, situated at an elevation of 1,400 m above sea level.
+According to Hindu mythology, when Kansa threw Mahamaya violently on the ground, several body parts of her were scattered all over the earth.
+It is believed that a hand fell at Hariyali Devi, Jasholi.
+The temple houses a bejewelled idol of Hariyali Devi riding on a lion’s back.
 The temple also has idols of Kshatrapal and Heet Devi.
+During Janmashtami and Deepawali, this famous temple in Uttarakhand is visited by devotees.

 Kamleshwar Temple, Srinagar Garhwal

-Kamleshwar is the most prominent temples in Srinagar, Garhwal.
+Kamleshwar is one of the most prominent Shiva temples in Uttarakhand.
 The legend has it that Lord Rama had worshipped Lord Shiva here with a thousand lotus flowers.
 It is said that when Rama realized that he was one flower leaf short, he compensated this by offering one of his eyes.
 That is the reason why he is also known as ‘Kamal Nayan’ (lotus eyed).
-Every year on the occasion of ‘Vaikuntha Chaturdashi’, women come here to worship Lord Shiva and worship is done for an entire night with lighted lamps.
+Every year on the occasion of ‘Vaikuntha Chaturdashi’, women come here to worship this Mahadev temple in Uttarakhand and worship is done for an entire night with lighted lamps.

 Umra Narayan Temple, Rudraprayag

 Lord Umra Narayan temple is reckoned to be the holy abode of Lord Vishnu.
-The temple is situated in the proximity of Alaknanda River.
-It is believed that this temple was built by Adi Shankaracharya when he was on his way to Badri Dhaam.
+It is believed that this famous temple in Uttarakhand was built by Adi Shankaracharya when he was on his way to Badri Dham.
 Lord Umra is said to be the clan deity of Gairola Clan of Gram Sann.
 After every harvest, the first groups of crops are offered to the Goddess who is believed to endow blessings and prosperity.

 Kalimath Temple, Rudraprayag

-Amongst the 108 Shakti Peethas in India, Kalimath Temple is a famous temple in Uttarakhand.
-The temple is situated close to Guptkashi and Ukhimath and is visited by a large number of Goddess Kali devotees.
-Kalimath is only the place where the goddess Kali is worshipped along with her sisters Laxmi and Saraswati.
-One thing that makes this temple stand apart from the other temples that there is no idol instead, the Sri Yantra, is the object of devotion.
+Amongst the 108 Shakti Peethas in India, Kalimath is one of the most famous temples in Uttarakhand.
+The Devi temple in Uttarakhand is situated close to Guptkashi and Ukhimath.
+Kalimath is the only place where the goddess Kali is worshipped along with her sisters Laxmi and Saraswati.
+One thing that makes this temple stand apart from the other popular temples in Uttarakhand is that there is no idol; instead, the Sri Yantra is the object of devotion.
 The legend has it that after killing demon Raktbeej, Goddess Kali went underneath the earth from this point.

-We urge you to take a trip to this sacred land of Uttarakhand, where divinity and spirituality envelopes everything.
-We assure that a tour temples in Uttarakhand can help you attain the mental peace and healing that you were longing to get all this while.
+Visit the sacred land of Uttarakhand, where divinity and spirituality envelop everything.
+Every temple from this list offers a profound connection to faith and nature.
+We assure you that a tour of any of these highly revered temples in Uttarakhand can help you attain the mental peace and healing that you have been longing to get all this while.

-We would also like to lend our hand of help to you to get ready for a religious tour to Uttarakhand.
-Give us a call at +91-8744012086 or simply drop in an email to us at info@tourmyindia.com for our affordable holiday packages
+We would also like to help you get ready for a religious tour to Uttarakhand.
+Give us a call at +91-9212777224/25 or simply drop in an email to us at [email protected] for our Uttarakhand holiday packages.

 Nidhi Singh